 Insight’s crypto R & D team is dedicated to building infrastructure and software to tackle high-impact challenges in the blockchain space.
 In the last 6 months, we have executed projects that were funded by the Zcash Foundation, Web 3 Foundation, ICON Foundation, Harmony Grants, and Monero CCS.

-Insight hosted Nervos during the Rust in Blockchain Workshops (https://fellows.link/rust2019) and became interested in becoming contributors ourselves.
-We are excited for this opportunity to participate in growing and advancing the Nervos ecosystem!
+Insight hosted Nervos during the Rust in Blockchain Workshops (fellows.link/rust2019) and are excited for this opportunity to now contribute to the Nervos ecosystem ourselves.

 Project Manager: Mitchell Krawiec-Thayer